jkillingsworth/jkillingsworth.com/_posts/2019-09-14-estimating-the-weights-of-biased-coins.md

 {% chart fig-05-binomial-equal-pmfunc-simulated.svg %}

 This gives us an estimate of the expected outcome after four tosses of the coin.
 Notice that only even terminal states are possible when there is an even number of coin tosses.
-Odd numbered terminal states would only be possible if there were an odd number of tosses.
+Odd-numbered terminal states would only be possible if there were an odd number of tosses.
 It is also worth noting that the chart above closely approximates a binomial distribution.
 Here is a breakdown of the expectation for each individual coin toss sequence:

 {% chart fig-06-binomial-equal-tosses-simulated.svg %}

 The values are all roughly the same, indicating that all possible coin toss sequences have about an equal probability of being observed in any given round of the coin toss game, assuming we're always using fair coins.
 The Monte Carlo simulation is a brute force approach that yields fairly accurate results.
-We can arrive at more precise values by solving analytically.
+We can arrive at more precise values by finding the results analytically.

 ## Analytical Evaluation